Rhodes, New South Wales

 Rhodes is an Inner West suburb of Sydney, in the state of New South Wales, Australia.
 Rhodes is located 12 kilometres west of the Sydney central business district, in the local government area of the City of Canada Bay.
 It was formerly part of Concord Municipality until a merger with Drummoyne Council to form Canada Bay in December 2000.
-People from Rhodes are colloquially known as Rhoders or Rhodesiens.

 Rhodes sits on a peninsula between Bray Bay and Homebush Bay, on the southern bank of the Parramatta River and is located about 3 kilometres from Sydney Olympic Park.

 Since 2016, Rhodes has been connected to the residential suburb of Wentworth Point, on the western side of Homebush Bay, by the Bennelong Bridge.

 Description

 Rhodes is roughly separated into three sections by the Main North railway line and the A3 arterial road, both of which run north–south and cross the Parramatta River at Rhodes.

 The eastern section, east of Concord Road (which forms the A3 in this section), is predominantly single family detached houses and parkland.
 It features two residential streets, Cropley Street and Llewellyn Street, which front the Parramatta River.

 The central section, between the Concord Road and the Main Northern railway line, is mixed commercial, single family detached dwelling residential, warehouse/office developments and community facilities.
 It includes: Rhodes Corporate Park, built on the site of the former Tullochs Phoenix Iron Works; two office blocks with some retail opposite the station; the Rhodes NSW Fire Brigades station (staffed by retained as opposed to full-time officers); single dwelling residences; the former Rhodes Public School (now a community centre); a Coptic Orthodox church and facilities; the Masonic Aged Care Hostel; warehouse/office development along the river; and the First Yaralla Sea Scouts.

 The western section, west of the railway line, features new developments on the former chemical and industrial sites, and includes: the Rhodes Waterside Shopping Centre; many new (2007) apartment blocks; and a public foreshore walkway with two small parks (one incomplete Jan 2010).
 This area was planned by the NSW Government under Sydney Regional Environment Plan No 29.